tsensei/QueryGPT/README.md

 _The embedding.js file is necessarily large so I will be explaining the code using comments there.
 Please refer to that file_

-When executed the file with `node embedding.js`, the following gets printed in the console on successful embedding.
+When executing the file with `node embedding.js`, the following gets printed in the console on successful embedding.

 <pre>
 Embedding Started ⌛